Best Snorkeling Spots in Curaçao: The Sites That Actually Earn the Trip

 The next tier — Kalki, Lagun, Cas Abao, Klein Curaçao

-**Playa Kalki** ("Alice in Wonderland") sits at the island's northwest tip.
+Playa Kalki ("Alice in Wonderland") sits at the island's northwest tip.
 The shore entry is rocky but the reef starts 15 m out and slopes from 5 to 25 m with elkhorn coral, French angelfish, and the occasional eagle ray.
-Visibility 25-30 m in calm conditions. **Playa Lagun** is a narrow cove between cliffs on the west coast.
+Visibility 25-30 m in calm conditions.
+Playa Lagun is a narrow cove between cliffs on the west coast.
 Smaller than Piskadó, but it has its own resident turtles and the cliffs shelter a healthy reef from current.
-Squid often hang in the shallows. **Cas Abao** is a developed beach with a reef edge about 80 m from shore.
-Good for mixed-ability groups — easy entry, gear rental, and the reef wall drops cleanly to 30 m. **Klein Curaçao** is in a different category: an uninhabited island 15 miles southeast with 30+ m visibility and consistent turtle encounters in the shallows.
+Squid often hang in the shallows.
+Cas Abao is a developed beach with a reef edge about 80 m from shore.
+Good for mixed-ability groups — easy entry, gear rental, and the reef wall drops cleanly to 30 m.
+Klein Curaçao is in a different category: an uninhabited island 15 miles southeast with 30+ m visibility and consistent turtle encounters in the shallows.
 It's a full day out and only reachable by boat.
-Seafari runs the Klein Curaçao Expedition as a separate product from the west-coast safaris.
+Seafari Adventures Curaçao runs the Klein Curaçao Expedition as a separate tour.

-Doing it by boat vs. by car
+Doing it by boat vs. by other operators or by car

 FAQ